Gabriella439/slides/lambdaconf/data.md

 # Conclusions

+You can do both weakly typed and strongly typed data exploration in Haskell

+* All the tools are there, but not yet organized into a cohesive whole

+* A relational algebra library could become a focal point for organizing things

 There is an elegant connection between relational algebra and category theory

-`Functor`/`Applicative`/`Alternative` + `ApplicativeDo` provide a slick API
+* `Functor`/`Applicative`/`Alternative` + `ApplicativeDo` provide a slick API

-These let us explore typed data without the types getting in the way
+* These let us explore typed data without the types getting in the way

-I will eventually release this project after more polish and documentation
+* I will release these ideas as a library after more polish and documentation